 1. Consistency of Effort: The hare vs the turtle.

 We all grew up reading the classic story of the hare vs the turtle.
 In that moral lesson, the speedy hare spasmodically moved about in a race with the turtle.
 His agility and speed were no match for the turtle.
 Yet, the turtle plodded along…and won the race as the hare slept.

 While perhaps the message that ‘slow is better than fast’ is not quite right, the core idea here is that consistency of effort is key.
 For those who are often working to change, many approach change with a hurried, somewhat intermittent approach…always wanting the results yesterday.
 In reality, one approach is blended with another while yesterday’s version is abandoned.
 There is often a lack of simple, consistent day-to-day effort.
 This is the old-fashioned somewhat gritty method of deeply testing a method to see if it works.
 If we do something consistently for 30 days, we will know if it is working.
 And yes…the key here is consistency.

 Take away: “What I do daily matters supremely more than what I do once in a while.’

 2. Words get ahead of action: Too much talk.

 When someone arrives at my office, having tried many approaches to getting results, they demonstrate great knowledge and are usually prolific at describing their failures.
-However, I almost always find that they enjoy talking about change…more than actually changing.
+However, I almost always find that they enjoy talking about change…more than changing.

 With kids, they keep talking when they should be taking action.
 With a spouse, they keep talking when they should be listening.
-With their own habits, they keep talking to themselves rather than simply getting up and going to the gym.
+With their habits, they keep talking to themselves rather than simply getting up and going to the gym.

 IF there is repeated talk about any type of change, this becomes a substitute for action.
 And, as a consequence…inevitable failure.